How to Choose the Perfect Lamp Kit for Any Room

 Types of Lamp Shades

-Whether you’re shopping for a floor lamp for the living room, looking for creative ways to make over old lamps, or you want to design a desk lamp for your office, there are different needs to consider during your creative lighting projects.
+Whether you’re shopping for a floor lamp for the living room, looking for creative ways to make over old lamps, or want to design a desk lamp for your office, there are different needs to consider during your creative lighting projects.
 At Color Cord Company, we’re here with ideas, inspiration, and guidance that can help you find a ready-to-install piece or take you step by step through a creative process from scratch.

 1. Entrance & Living Room